Streaming: WHICH WAY TO THE STAGE

 My Films: LILLY

 Clearly, we have a long way to go to reach gender equality in the workplace.
-Lilly’s true story of her courageous trailblazing commitment for pay equality for women is as current NOW in 2021 as it was when Lilly fought her battle decades ago.
+Lilly’s true story of her courageous trailblazing commitment for pay equality for women is as current now as it was when Lilly fought her battle decades ago.

 My Films: The God Committee